-I recently bought the Arturia MicroFreak Hybrid Synrhesizer – yay!.
+I bought the Arturia MicroFreak Hybrid Synrhesizer back in 2019 – yay!.
 I really like the design and it’s an amazing value for only $299.

 In this post I’ll share some resources I’ve been using to learn it so you too can wrap your head around this featured packed and mobile synth.

 I’ll include some cheat sheets I’ve made for a an upcoming presentation and performance at the Rocky Mountain Synthesizer Meetup on Tuesday, October 8 as well as recommend some videos.